 - Employee Management

-Whether you conduct expense management in-house or let a third party do it for you, there are certain guiding principles you should always be aware of.
+Whether you conduct it in-house or outsource it, there are certain guiding principles you should always be aware of.

-Read on as we look at these principles in greater detail and outline an effective expense management framework for companies in 2020.
+Read on as we look at these principles in greater detail and outline an effective expense management structure for companies.

 What is expense management?